 In instances in which residents advance early, they do so with what Dr. Weinstein referred to as “sheltered independence.”
 By that she means they will act as attending physicians with increased support from faculty members and traditional more senior attendings who were their mentors throughout their training.

 “Residents gain different skills at different rates and achieve competency for independent practice at different times in their training,” Dr. Weinstein said “They come in with quite variable past experiences, different career goals and interests.
 And they spend their time and put their emphasis in different places.
 Some are heading toward a research career and some are going to be clinicians.
 So, many factors, not just ability, can influence when an individual is ready to graduate from residency.
+Learn how medical schools are taking the time element out of the UME-GME transition.

 On both a program and resident level, participation in the pilot will be optional.
 Dr. Weinstein said five residency programs within the health system have plans to participate.
 The pilot was scheduled to begin in the summer of 2020.
 Due to the pandemic, that start date has been delayed a year—though the pathology pilot could begin earlier, since the American Board of Pathology has approved the pilot.